Daglish

 Employment conditions in Daglish demonstrate exceptional strength compared to most Australian markets

-Daglish has a highly educated workforce with strong professional services representation.
-As of September 2025, its unemployment rate is 2.2%, lower than Greater Perth's 4.0%.
+Daglish has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.2% as of September 2025, according to AreaSearch's aggregation of statistical area data.
+In Daglish, 1,032 residents were employed while the unemployment rate was 1.8 percentage points lower than Greater Perth's rate of 4.0%.

 Frequently Asked Questions - Employment